 1. Poke holes in the skin

 Restaurants usually have an official tool for this, but you can get by with an ice pick or any other tool that is sharp enough to poke through the skin.
 Just like you poke holes in potatoes with a fork, you do the same thing here.
 This allows the moisture to come up out of the meat when you salt it and create those wonderful pockets of air that are so important to the texture.

-2. Use a thick salt like rock salt to draw moisture out.
+2. Use a thick salt to draw moisture out

 By using a salt that is thicker than the holes you poke in the pork belly, you can capitalize on the moisture the salting brings without oversalting it.
 Many recipes advise an initial bake with rock salt and then “peeling off the salt cover” before its final pass through the oven.

-4. Cut pork belly into small pieces due to its richness.
+4. Cut into small pieces due to its richness

 Small bites of pork belly go a long way in any dish.
 This cut is so rich and tasty that large pieces can be a bit overwhelming.
 Cut small and let your guests determine how much they’d like!